roemvaar/cs_notes/computer_systems/embedded.md

 **Bootloaders**

-TODO: A bootloader is a program that is in charge of initialize critical computer resources such as program memory and load the OS into the memory.
+A bootloader is a program that is in charge of initialize critical computer resources such as program memory and load the OS into the memory.

-TODO: how OS/Program is loaded?
+how OS/Program is loaded?

 Types of bootloaders: